SuperOfficeDocs/superoffice-docs/docs/en/faq/learn/index.md

 # Work with FAQ entries

+Frequently Asked Questions (FAQs) are an important part of service request handling.
+Since many customer inquiries repeat over time, it is a good idea to create FAQs that contain answers to such recurring questions.

 [!include[Requirement](../../learn/includes/req-cep.md)]

-FAQs are closely integrated with the request handling: customer enquiries will often recur, making it a good idea to enter such questions and their answers in the FAQs.
-These entries can be made available in SuperOffice Customer Centre, where customers themselves can search for answers, and request handlers can add links to FAQ entries when replying to enquiries.
-This saves the request handlers time, and customers receive precise and quality-assured answers.
+## Advantages to having an FAQ library

+* FAQs can be made available in your Customer Centre, where customers can search for answers themselves.
+* FAQs speed up the work of support agents, who can quickly add links to FAQ entries when replying to customer inquiries.
+* FAQs is a great way to send your customers precise and quality-assured answers.

-## What is the difference between an FAQ entry and a reply template?
+## What is the difference between an FAQ entry and a rep1ly template?

 [!include[FAQ vs. reply template](../../learn/includes/faq-vs-reply-template.md)]